unsupervise/FunNPLBM/README.md

 ## Quick start

-This version maven is compatible with Java 8.
+This version of maven is compatible with Java 8.

 Make sure that maven is using the correct version of java: